Debbi Peterson

-Deborah Mary Peterson (born August 22, 1961) is an American musician and the drummer of the band The Bangles.
+Deborah Mary Peterson (born on August 22, 1961) is an American musician and the drummer of the band The Bangles.
 She sang lead vocals on two of the band's released singles, "Going Down to Liverpool" (1984) and "Be with You" (1989).
 She is the younger sister of fellow Bangles member Vicki Peterson.

 She had already established her first band in high school and started a solo career after the separation of The Bangles in 1990.
 In 1992, she formed the short-lived duo Kindred Spirit with Siobhan Maher, formerly of River City People.
+She also served as drummer for Matthew Sweet's touring band during his spring 2024 North American tour.

+Personal life

 Peterson has been married to sound engineer Steven Botting since 1989.
 They have two children.